DATAMATH CALCULATOR MUSEUM

 stored in the calculator even with low or empty main batteries.

-From a technical aspect the TI-81 combines the 8-bit hardware architecture known from the Financial Investment Analyst FIA-10 and the enhanced capabilities from the TI-95 Procalc.
+From a technical aspect the TI-81 combines the 8-bit Hardware Architecture known from the Financial Investment Analyst FIA-10 and the enhanced capabilities from the TI-95 Procalc.
+Learn more about the Hardware Architecture of TI’s Graphing Calculators.

-The hardware of the TI-81 is similar to a lot of other products: An 8-bit microprocessor of the Z80 family, a huge ROM of 128k Byte capacity, a RAM of 8k Byte size and a driver for the LCD display.
+The hardware of the TI-81 is similar to a lot of other products: An 8-bit microprocessor of the Z80 family, a huge ROM of 128k Bytes capacity, a Static RAM (SRAM) of 8k Bytes size and a driver for the LCD display.
 You'll find similar architectures with just another balance of RAM and ROM capacity:

 Dismantling this TI-81 calculator from the first series reveals some surprises: